 where the $N^{} \times N^{}$ matrix $ \textbf{P}(\boldsymbol{Y}_{t})$ is diagonal with $(i,i)^{th}$ entry $f(\boldsymbol{Y}_{t}| \gamma_i)$.
 We use the notation $\boldsymbol{1}$ for the column vector of $N$ ones.
 The value of ${\beta}_0$ governs the presence of the second (disturbed) regime through $\nu_{{\beta}_0}(\cdot)$.
 Transitions between regimes can occur only when the covariate ${u_t}$ crosses the threshold $1/\beta_0$, that is, when $u_t$ moves from below to above the threshold or vice versa.
 Thus at each time $t$, the time series can transition from one regime to the other.

-We adopt a frequentist framework and obtain maximum likelihood estimates $(\boldsymbol{\hat{\theta}},\hat{\beta}_0)$, as is standard in ecological applications of HMMs (\citealp{mcclintock_momentuhmm_2018, mcclintock_worth_2021, shuert_putting_2025}).
-Likelihood maximization is carried out via direct numerical optimization using gradient-based algorithms.
-We prefer this approach over the Baum–Welch algorithm and gradient-free methods such as Nelder–Mead, which are typically slower for complex models (\citealp{lagarias1998convergence, zucchini_hidden_2017, RCoreTeam}).
-Moreover, gradient-based optimization can accommodate complex model structures and benefits from automatic differentiation, as implemented in modern \texttt{R} packages such as \texttt{RTMB} and \texttt{LaMa} (\citealp{kristensen_tmb_2016,lama}).
-As a discontinuous step function, $\nu_{\beta_0}(\cdot)$ is unsuitable for gradient-based optimization.
+We adopt a frequentist framework and obtain maximum likelihood estimates $(\boldsymbol{\hat{\theta}},\hat{\beta}_0)$, as is standard in ecological applications of HMMs (further details on the implementation are provided in the Supplementary Material; \citealp{mcclintock_momentuhmm_2018, mcclintock_worth_2021}).
+As a discontinuous step function, $\nu_{\beta_0}(\cdot)$ is unsuitable for gradient-based optimisation.
 We approximate it using a smooth, two-parameter logistic function as follows:

-where $b$ controls the sharpness of the transition (\cite{fong_chngpt_2017}).
-Since the effect of $b$ depends on the scale of the covariate, we standardize $\{u_t\}_{t=1}^T$ to the interval $[0, 1]$ to ensure a consistent approximation across applications.
-In practice, the covariate is standardized to the unit interval prior to model fitting, so the unstandardized covariate $\{u_t\}_{t=1}^T$ may take values in $\mathbb{R}$.
-If $\hat{\beta}_0$ denotes the estimated parameter on the standardized scale, the implied threshold on the original scale of the covariate is given by
+where $b$ controls the sharpness of the transition (\citealp{fong_chngpt_2017}).
+Since the effect of $b$ depends on the scale of the covariate, we standardise $\{u_t\}_{t=1}^T$ to the interval $[0, 1]$ to ensure a consistent approximation across applications.
+In practice, the covariate is standardised to the unit interval prior to model fitting, so the unstandardised covariate $\{u_t\}_{t=1}^T$ may take values in $\mathbb{R}$.
+If $\hat{\beta}_0$ denotes the estimated parameter on the standardised scale, the implied threshold on the original scale of the covariate is given by

-Hereafter, the notation $\{u_t\}_{t=1}^T$ refers to the standardized covariate.
+Hereafter, the notation $\{u_t\}_{t=1}^T$ refers to the standardised covariate.
 The THMM described by model~(\ref{mixtboats}) can then capture the effect of covariates at two levels by identifying (a) the threshold value of $u_t$ that induces a shift in behaviour, and (b) the nature and extent of the resulting disturbance.